 Observations: Store's still looking normal.
 More people in today than there'd usually be on a Thursday afternoon, but not "the vultures are circling" levels.
 They're no longer accepting checks - the signs above the registers say so - and a printout by the credit card reader announces that "Я" Us cardholders no longer get a 10% discount.
 I couldn't help thinking about Charles Lazarus' death, too.

-What I bought: MLSongbird, Taskmaster, Cobra, and Iron Man, because they were cheaper at TRU than at Walmart; Gundam Converge Beargguy and RX-78-2, even though I don't know what they are.
+What I got: MLSongbird, Taskmaster, Cobra, and Iron Man, because they were cheaper at TRU than at Walmart; Gundam Converge Beargguy and RX-78-2, even though I don't know what they are.

 March 24, 2018